naumovic/vergeco/content/pages/home.md

 \->[Get in touch](https://vergeco.netlify.app/contact/)

-### More about the team
+## More about the team

-We have a team of experts available who address specific problems to optimise your business.
+I work with a team of experts who are able to pinpoint specific issues.

-Sometimes this may involve implementation and management of Google Ads campaigns.
+Sometimes solving a problem may involve implementation and management of Google Ads campaigns.
 In other cases it's about optimising keyword strategy to get more organic traffic through SEO.
-But often, it comes down to sitting down and asking the right set of questions to identify most significant pain points for business to focus on.
+What it comes down to is sitting down and asking the right set of questions to identify most significant pain points for business to focus on.

 \->[More about Mihajlo](https://www.linkedin.com/in/naumovic/)